 Your disability insurance company is asking you to sign authorizations to order your non-medical and medical information from your doctors and other medical places you have attended.
 When you sign an authorization, you are authorizing and permitting your disability insurance carrier to obtain all of your private information from your doctor, employer, other insurance companies, or from anyone else or wherever else you received treatment.

 To better understand, doctors in Ontario have a professional responsibility to protect your confidential medical information as a patient.
-As a general rule, the only way medical doctors or medical institutions would release patient information is if they have the written authorization of that particular patient, the patient’s substitute decision-maker, or if they are in receipt of a court order.
-By signing authorizations and providing them to the insurance company, you are giving them full disclosure and access to your private medical records.
+As a general rule, the only way medical doctors or medical institutions would release patient information is if they have the patient’s written authorization, the patient’s substitute decision-maker, or receive a court order.
+By signing authorizations and providing them to the insurance company, you give them full disclosure and access to your private medical records.
 It’s best that you speak to a disability lawyer before signing any medical authorization.

 Does my Doctor Need to be Involved in my Disability Case?

-Your doctor must provide the insurance company a clear diagnosis and prognosis.
-In addition, most policies mandate that you need to be in any treatment program or follow appropriate treatment recommendations by your doctor to promote your overall recovery.
-Your doctor’s clinical notes and records will be provided to the insurance company to help them adjudicate your claim.
+Your doctor must provide the insurance company with a clear diagnosis and prognosis.
+In addition, most policies mandate that you must be in any treatment program or follow appropriate treatment recommendations by your doctor to promote your overall recovery.
+The insurance company will provide your doctor’s clinical notes and records to help them adjudicate your claim.

 How Long will my Short-Term Disability be Paid for?